ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

     - Follow the instructions on the command line.
 - If needed, shutdown IBEX and [upgrade the ISISICP](Upgrade-ISISICP).
 Remember to run the journal parser installation  - this can take some time.
 - After the script has successfully finished and the IBEX server has been started, run `instrument_test.bat` in the same folder and follow the instructions.
+- If not already set, change the Windows theme to "Windows 7" in the "Aero Themes" section.
+Also change the background to solid light grey.

 #### upgrade
 - Ensure the instrument is running and in a setup state (e.g. so you can take screenshots of blocks, motors, running VIs, etc.)